Below are common questions we get asked at MCC Toronto, with the answers. Click any question to have the answer toggle open.

 Absolutely!
 We’re very pleased to celebrate all kinds of relationships at MCC Toronto, and we have always performed weddings for opposite-sex couples.
 We’re the church where everyone is welcome!

-I understand the importance of the Roy Thompson service, but I miss having a Christmas morning service.
+I understand the importance of the Roy Thomson Hall service, but I miss having a Christmas morning service.
 With the increasing numbers of ministers and services, would it be possible to add one on Christmas?
-I, and my partner for one, would very much appreciate it.
+My partner and I would very much appreciate it.